yutee/altschool-cloud-projectexam/README.md

 ![after](./screenshots/after.png)

-Successfully automated the process of deploying a LAMP stack application using Ansible and a reuseable bash script.
+Successfully automated the process of deploying a LAMP stack application (default Laravel app) using Ansible and a reuseable bash script.

+All any other user has to do is to edit the variable file and add a custom github repo.